altroncode/password-generator-cli/README.md

 ```

 ## Configuration
-Config files is located in `data` directory.
+Config files are located in `data` directory.